MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-adapter-physical-address-init.md

 The number of bytes to copy from each address buffer parameter into the corresponding fields of the structure pointed to by *PhysicalAddress*.
 If this value is greater than NDIS_MAX_PHYS_ADDRESS_LENGTH, that value is used instead.

 *PermanentAddressBuffer* [in]
-The permanent MAC address.
-For example, the [**OID_802_3_PERMANENT_ADDRESS**](https://msdn.microsoft.com/library/windows/hardware/ff569074) OID specifies the permanent MAC address for IEEE 802.3 drivers.
+The permanent physical address.
+For example, the [**OID_802_3_PERMANENT_ADDRESS**](https://msdn.microsoft.com/library/windows/hardware/ff569074) OID specifies the permanent physical address for IEEE 802.3 drivers.

 *CurrentAddressBuffer* [in]
-The current MAC address.
-For example, the [**OID_802_3_CURRENT_ADDRESS**](https://msdn.microsoft.com/library/windows/hardware/ff569069) OID specifies the current MAC address for IEEE 802.3 drivers.
+The current physical address.
+For example, the [**OID_802_3_CURRENT_ADDRESS**](https://msdn.microsoft.com/library/windows/hardware/ff569069) OID specifies the current physical address for IEEE 802.3 drivers.

 Return value
 ------------